99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   cache can become stale if Lazy Loading is implemented without other strategies (such as TTL).
 - write through architecture: write to cache when there is a modification to the DB

-Redis: Supports more complex data structures, You can use Amazon Elasticache for Redis Sorted Sets to implement a dashboard with the ability to sort or rank the cached datasets.
+Redis: Supports more complex data structures, You can use Amazon Elasticache for Redis Sorted Sets to implement a dashboard with the ability to sort or rank the cached datasets.!!
 session state data be maintained externally, whilst keeping latency at the LOWEST possible value (like DSD): The two options presented in the answers are Amazon
 DynamoDB and Amazon ElastiCache Redis.
 ElastiCache will provide the lowest latency as it is an in-memory database.
 Memcached: Primarily supports string-based keys and values; does not support advanced data structures.
-Supports multi-threading, NOT as highly available as Redis
+Supports multi-threading, NOT as highly available as Redis!!

 <img width="450" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/84dafa7c-cfac-4a5c-934e-636a2badf4ed">